Last updated on November 2, 2022

 If you’re the monarch, you’re bound to become a target for your opponents’ attacks.
 That means you’ll lose your status a lot if you can’t defend yourself.
 But you also probably have ways to regain it, and that’s where Custodi Lich shines the brightest.

-Every single time you become the monarch, an opponent is forced to sacrifice a creature.
-That’s a non-targeted removal effect basically every turn.
+Every time you become the monarch, an opponent is forced to sacrifice a creature.
+That’s a repeatable non-targeted removal effect that rewards you for taking back the crown.
 You can even take out creatures with hexproof or indestructible if you play it right.
 With this card in play, you either start forcing your opponents to sacrifice almost every turn or they stop attacking you.

 Monarch is a mechanic that doesn’t win a game on its own.
 It gives card advantage and makes some of your cards better or more useful, but that’s about all it does.
-And that’s what this cycle of cards paints perfectly.
+And that’s what the courts paint perfectly.

-The Court cycle becomes absurdly powerful when you’re the monarch, but the truth is that they’re just plain good on their own.
+The courts become absurdly powerful when you’re the monarch, but the truth is that they’re just plain good on their own.
 That’s what a monarch themed deck should be: it should work and be powerful when you don’t have the title and take advantage of it when you do.

 Regal Behemoth